ian-speckart/chatgpt-audio-player/README.md

 2. In Firefox, the audio always has around 12 seconds of extra duration.
 The seek bar reaches time - 12s and then jumps to the end.
    So it's not worth publishing the extension for FF just yet.

-These issues could be probably fixed by intercepting the audio element returned by ChatGPT's call to the sinthesizer.
+These issues could be probably fixed by intercepting the audio element returned by ChatGPT's call to the synthesizer.
 That approach is used in this repo: https://github.com/drengskapur/chatgpt-audio-enhancer
 I'm not using that approach to keep the code minimal, as users will likely copy the code to violentmonkey.